Huegoxaga/notes/finance/related-concepts.md

     - the approximated method multiply (1 - tax rate) by the `MARR` (before-tax `MARR`) result to get the after tax `MARR`
   - When inflation is considered, `actual MARR = real MARR + f + real MARR * f` where `f` is the inflation rate
     - `actual MARR` is the `MARR` before calculating inflation
-    - `read MARR` is the `MARR` after calculating inflation
+    - `real MARR` is the `MARR` after calculating inflation
+    - For real projects, perform sensitivity analysis on the profitability of each project with different inflation rates
   - The logic for calculating before/after tax `IRR` and real/actual `IRR`
-- Internal Rate of Return (`IRR`) is the interest rate at which the present worth and equivalent uniform annual worth are equal to zero
+- Internal Rate of Return (`IRR`) is the interest rate at which the benefits are equivalent to the costs
+  - Under present worth analysis, `IRR` makes the `PW` of all cash inflow/outflows equals to zero
+  - Under annual worth analysis, `IRR` makes equivalent annual worth of all cash flows equal to zero
   - From an investor perspective, if the IRR exceeds the MARR, the investment is economic.
 If it is less than the MARR, the investment is uneconomic
-  - The IRR is the interest rate at which the benefits are equivalent to the costs
   - `PW of benefits – PW of costs = 0` or `PW of benefits/PW of costs = 1` or finding the zero net cash flows by using the annual worth analysis, or compare the future worth at the end of the project
   - $$PW=0=\sum_{t=0}^{T}\frac{R_t-D_t}{(1+i^*)^t}$$, It means the IRR rate $$i^*$$ is a rate that make the sum of the present worth of all net cash flow has a net value of zero
   - `IRR` is usually positive. (otherwise project is losing money)